New Update!

 At the BOF stage, car manufacturers will use more targeted methods to convert potential buyers into customers.

 For example, they can create personalized email campaigns that provide information about the new car model, financing options, and dealer locations.
-They can also use retargeting ads to reach people who previously visited their website or showed an interest in their cars.
-Additionally, they may offer test drives, promotions, and other incentives to encourage potential customers to make a purchase.
+Additionally, they can use retargeting ads to reach people who previously visited their website or showed an interest in their cars.
+As well, they may offer test drives, promotions, and other incentives to encourage potential customers to make a purchase.

 Bottom-of-Funnel Marketing with Outbrain